Ancient Dinosaur Depictions

 To the left is a beautiful mosaic that was one of the wonders of the second century world.
 (Click to enlarge or see The Nile Mosaic of Palestrina for more details).
 Housed in Palestrina, which is just south of Rome, this masterpiece depicts Nile scenes from Egypt all the way up into Ethiopia.
 Scholars now believe this is the work of Demetrius the Topographer, an artist from Alexandria who came to work in Rome.
 The top portion of this remarkable piece of art is generally believed to depict African animals being hunted by black-skinned warriors.
 These Ethiopians are pursuing what appears to be some type of dinosaur.
 The Greek Letters above the reptilian animal in question are KROKODILOPARDALIS, which is literally translated Crocodile-Leopard (apparently identifying an agile reptilian creature).
 The picture shown here is only a small portion of the massive mosaic.
 It also contains clear depictions of known animals, including Egyptian crocodiles and hippos.
-(See Finley, The Light of the Past, 1965, p.
-93.)

 The petroglyph above to the left was discovered in 2012 by Jeremy Springfield on a trip to Hidden Mountain, just outside of Los Lunas, New Mexico.
 S8int website brought his story to our attention.
 The drawing is located on an isolated, inaccessible ledge near a very clear deer petroglyph.
-What were the ancient Pueblo peoples intending to depict, if not a saurian creature that they knew from that region?
+What were the ancient Pueblo peoples intending to depict, if not a living dinosaurian creature that they knew from that region?

 The Mississippian culture flourished from 800 – 1500 AD through the southwestern United States and it is known for their building of mounds.
 Above in the center is a curious piece from this culture (click to enlarge).
 Apparently the swirling pattern on its sides signifies that the animal in question lived in water, while the eye markings allude to the beast’s unusually keen vision.
 Some of these Indian depictions of this rotund animal show tridactyl feet, a long neck and prominent tail held aloft.
 Above to the right, note the handle on a Mesoamerican pottery object made by Mississippi Caddo Indians.
 It seems to display a baby dinosaur.
 This circa 1200 AD artifact is housed at Creation Evidence Museum in Texas (click to enlarge).

 Henry Rowe Schoolcraft was a geologist and Indian agent who wrote extensively about the Sioux Indians.
 He heard stories about a monstrous creature called Unktehi, something like an ox but much larger, with great horns.
 Schoolcraft reproduced drawings of several types of Unktehi monsters on birchbark around 1850.
 These were based upon rock art describing a war party of five canoes crossing Lake Superior that encountered animals resembling giant turtles, snakes, and moose.
 But some (upper right) clearly look dinosaurian.
 Sioux Indians further west, when interviewed by ethnologists, described Unktehi as an immense reptile or serpent with legs.
 He was shaped like a giant scaly snake with feet and a notched backbone or crest like a giant saw and had a heavy spiked tail.
 Still other Indian reports describe Unktehi as a swamp-dwelling creature.
-Adrienne Mayor, an evolutionist, believes that the Sioux were weaving stories about fossils they encountered (Mayor, Fossil Legends of the First Americans, 2005, pp. 235-237).
+Adrienne Mayor, an evolutionist, believes that the Sioux were weaving stories about fossils they encountered.
+(Mayor, Fossil Legends of the First Americans, 2005, pp. 235-237.)
 But the pictures and description bring to mind the dinosaur Ankylosaurus (lower right) with a low slung body, long tail, heavy armor, and prominent multiple horns.
-A plated and horned creature has also been discovered in Cree Indian art (left – click to enlarge) on the Agawa Rock at Misshepezhieu, Lake Superior Provincial Park, Ontario, Canada.
+A plated and horned creature has also been discovered in Ojibwa Indian art (left – click to enlarge) on the Agawa Rock at Misshepezhieu, Lake Superior Provincial Park, Ontario, Canada.

 On the right is shown a photo of one of the curious “dinosaur” petroglyphs near Middle Mesa at the Wupatki National Park.
 This particular petroglyph is called “Puff the Magic Dragon,” and appears to be a depiction of a fire-breathing dinosaur.
 Though there is no certain way to date such petroglyphs, this carving is believed to be at least several hundred years old.